You can’t eat. You can’t sleep.

 Oh, and women are more likely to get them than men.
 Lucky us.

-But if you’re a migraine sufferer, there might be some light in the darkness.
-Just maybe don’t look directly at it.
+But if you’re a migraine sufferer, there might be an opportunity for you.

 Local research studies may offer payment/compensation up to $625 (learn more here).
 These studies help doctors discover better ways to treat — and hopefully eliminate — migraines.